az-digitalag/agave-prediction/README.md

 \textrm{absmin} = \textrm{tmin} - \textrm{cadj} -\textrm{adjustC}
 ")

--   absmin: absolute minimum annual temperature, the daily coldest minimum temperature
+-   `absmin`: absolute minimum annual temperature, the daily coldest minimum temperature
--   tmin: average minimum temperature of the coldest month, climatological
+-   `tmin`: average minimum temperature of the coldest month, climatological
--   adjustC: is from ERA5 and represents the difference in climatological coldest night of the year and daily average lowest temperature of a month.
+-   `adjustC`: is from ERA5 and represents the difference in climatological coldest night of the year and daily average lowest temperature of a month.
--   cadj: perturbation from true coldest month to climatological coldest month
+-   `cadj`: perturbation from true coldest month to climatological coldest month

-cadj is a minor adjustment to reflect the fact that ERA5 calculations did these calculations dynamically (coldest Tmin in a year minus Tmin of the coldest month) and you have been using coldest Tmin of climatology.
-The former can allow for the fact that in some years December might be the coldest, in others January.
-The climatology will tend to have a higher temperature of the coldest month than if you calculated these independently.
+`cadj` is a minor adjustment to reflect the fact that ERA5 calculations did these calculations dynamically (coldest Tmin in a year minus Tmin of the coldest month) as opposed to using coldest Tmin of climatology.
+The former allows for the fact that in some years December might be the coldest, in others January.
+The climatology will tend to have a higher temperature of the coldest month than if these are calculated independently.

-## Model Implementation
+#### 6. Model Implementation

 The EPI model is implemented using NetCDF Operators in the file [analysis/03-compute.biomass.sh](analysis/03-compute.biomass.sh).
 The